Check token usage from the terminal with /usage added in Codex CLI 0.140.0

 This page has been translated by machine translation.
 View original

 Hey there!
-I'm Yuji Nishimura from the Operations Department!
+I'm Yuji Nishimura from the Operations Division!

 The /usage command, which lets you check token usage from within the TUI, was added in v0.140.0 of OpenAI Codex CLI.
-Previously, you had to open the OpenAI dashboard in a browser, but now you can check it without leaving the TUI.
-I tried the argumentless /usage and the three subcommands daily / weekly / cumulative, so here's a summary.
+Until now, you had to open the OpenAI dashboard in a browser, but now you can check it without leaving the TUI.
+I tried the /usage command without arguments as well as the 3 subcommands daily / weekly / cumulative, so here's a summary.

 What is /usage